py-bootcamp/learn-python-with-tdd/hello-world.md

 ## `Dict`

 When you have lots of `if` statements checking a particular value and returning it is common to use a `dictionary` to hold values.
-A dictionary is a collection on keys/values.
+A dictionary is a collection of keys/values.
 We can use a `dictionary` to refactor the code to make it easier to read and more extensible if we wish to add more language support later

 ```python
 ENGLISH_HELLO_PREFIX = "Hello"